danohu/danohu.github.io/_posts/2020-08-10-longest-night.md

 ---
-title: Book review: Sing for the Coming of the Longest Night
+title: Book review&#58; Sing for the Coming of the Longest Night
 layout: post
 date: 2020-08-10
 ---